goldenlederhosen/qt-mpwidget/README.md

 A Qt widget (QWidget based, not Qt Quick / QML) that implements a simple videoplayer based on mplayer's slave mode.
 Comes with example application "singleplayer" which plays one video file.

 This is a fork of jgehring's qmpwidget project.
-I'm using it for a home media center app under Fedora 19+, qt 4.8+, mplayer SVN-r36171-4.8.1.
+I'm using it for a home media center app under Fedora 19+, qt 4.8+ and 5+, mplayer SVN-r36171-4.8.1.

 Features: